Campion wins best director Oscar for Power of the Dog

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Dame Jane Campion has won the Oscar for best director for dark Western The Power of the Dog, becoming the third woman in the Oscars' 94-year-old history to take home the prize.
+Dame Jane Campion has won the Oscar for best director for dark Western The Power of the Dog, becoming the third woman in the Oscars' 94-year-old history to take home the prize in a field still dominated by men in Hollywood.

 The New Zealander is the first woman to be twice nominated for best director, and joins Kathryn Bigelow and Chloe Zhao as the only women to have received the Oscar for directing.